Duncan, British Columbia: Arts and culture

 The Cowichan Performing Arts Centre is part of the Cowichan Community Centre and hosts classical music performances presented by the Cowichan Symphony Society, including performances by Victoria Symphony and the Vancouver Island Symphony.

 Climate

 According to the Köppen climate classification, Duncan has a warm-summer Mediterranean climate (Köppen Csb).
+The sheltered nature of the Cowichan Valley allows more summer warmth than most other Vancouver Island locations, but the valley is also somewhat of a frost pocket with relatively short frost free periods.